A finite volume scheme for the local sensing chemotaxis model: Introduction

 \subsection{Outline of the paper}

-The paper is organized as follows.
-In Section~\ref{sec:continuous}, we recall and develop some key notions and estimates for the continuous system.
-We introduce the numerical scheme and present the main results in Section~\ref{sec.main}.
+The paper is organized as follows. { Section~\ref{sec:continuous} focuses on the continuous system: after a brief literature review, we recall and develop some key notions and estimates in the continuous setting.} We introduce the numerical scheme and present the main results in Section~\ref{sec.main}.
 We prove that the scheme is well-defined and satisfy some first properties (mass conservation, entropy dissipation) in Section~\ref{sec.exiproof}, while in Section~\ref{sec.unifest} we establish some uniform estimates.
 Then, we show the convergence of the scheme in Section~\ref{sec.convproof}.
 Section~\ref{sec.AP} is dedicated to the AP property of the scheme.
 Finally, in Section~\ref{sec.numexp} we present the aforementioned numerical experiments.